mikjo/bigitr/README.md

 as specific configuration.
 The main use for post hooks is arbitrary notification.

+Sample hooks are provided in the libexec directory.

+When writing hooks as shell scripts, it is normally best to use the `-e` option to exit the script with an error if any program that is invoked exits with an unhandled error.
+This will halt processing for that repository.

 ### Tool configuration ###

 Bigitr intentionally honors Git and CVS configuration.
 That is,